-Was a local planning authority mast register available to check for suitable sites by the operator or the local planning authority?
-No If no explain why: We have not been able to find a publicly accessible mast register for Hillingdon Council.
-Were industry site databases checked for suitable sites by the operator: Yes If no explain why:
+Was an LPA mast register used to check for suitable sites by the operator or the LPA?
+No If no explain why: After previous consultation with the LPA, it was felt that the industry database was a more up-to-date source of information.
+Was the industry site database checked for suitable sites by the operator: Yes If no explain why:

-Site Specific Pre-application consultation with local planning authority
+Pre-application consultation with LPA

-Was there pre-application contact: Yes
+Date of written offer of pre-application consultation: 24/01/2023

-Date of pre-application contact: 12/01/2023
+Was there pre-application contact: No

-Name of contact: N/A
+Date of pre-application contact:

-Summary of outcome/Main issues raised:
+Name of contact:

-A pre-application consultation letter and copy of the site location plan were sent to the Local Planning Authority by email on 12/01/2023.
+Summary of outcome/main issues raised: A pre-application consultation letter, copy of the site location plan, proposed monopole design and a consultation plan were sent to the Local Planning Authority by email on 24/01/2023.

-No specific response received to date.
+No specific comments received to date.